-Heather Paxson is interested in how people craft a sense of themselves as moral beings through everyday practices, especially those activities having to do with family and food.
-She is the author of two ethnographic monographs: Making Modern Mothers: Ethics and Family Planning in Urban Greece (University of California Press, 2004) and The Life of Cheese: Crafting Food and Value in America (University of California Press, 2013), which explores domestic artisanal cheese and the people who make it, analyzing how craftwork has become a new source of cultural and economic value within American landscapes of production and consumption.
-Her recent research investigates the practical and semiotic work of moving perishable foods across international borders.
-Heather served as Area Editor for the 2016 Oxford Companion to Cheese.
-In January 2018, she begins a 5-year term co-editing Cultural Anthropology.
+Heather Paxson is interested in how people craft a sense of themselves as moral beings in their everyday lives, especially through activities having to do with family and food.
+She is the author of two ethnographic monographs: Making Modern Mothers: Ethics and Family Planning in Urban Greece (University of California Press, 2004) and The Life of Cheese: Crafting Food and Value in America (University of California Press, 2013), analyzing how craftwork has become a new source of cultural and economic value within American landscapes of production and consumption.
+Her current work concerns the practical and semiotic work of moving perishable foods across international borders.
+After serving as Area Editor for the James Beard Award-winning Oxford Companion to Cheese, in 2018 she began a 5-year term co-editing Cultural Anthropology.
 At MIT, Heather teaches courses on food, family, craft, ethnographic reserach, and the meaning of life.
 She received a Ph.D. in Anthropology from Stanford University and a B.A. from Haverford College.

 Anthropology of Food

-Through telling the stories of American cheesemakers, The Life of Cheese: Crafting Food and Value in America details the challenges of making a life and a living through artisan production.
+Through telling the stories of American artisanal cheeses and the people who make them, The Life of Cheese: Crafting Food and Value in America details the challenges of making a life and a living through artisan production.
 Artisanal cheeses are alive with meaning, and also with the activity of organisms large and microscopic.
 They are "unfinished" commodities—living products whose qualities are not fully settled—that embody old and new American ideas about taste, labor, and value.

 Anthropology of Reproduction